 It was the laid-back approach of her provider, Certified Nurse Midwife Lori Anderson, that helped put Beddoe at ease.
 Anderson was happy to spend time talking through options.

-“She talks to you about procedures, tests … about your options and the advantages and disadvantages,” Beddoe says.
+“She talks to you about procedures, tests … about your options and the advantages and disadvantages,” Beddoe said.
 “She really stressed the evidence-based aspect.
 If I asked a question, she would talk things through with me.
 You basically decide what you want to do.”

 Beddoe’s doula was also in the low-intervention room during the labor and delivery.
 Beddoe delivered on the birthing stool.
 Then she got to lie in the big bed holding her daughter while she recovered, and she began breastfeeding in the room before being moved to the postpartum floor.